-Growth corporations often associated growth companies with non-dividend paying shares because expansion expenses are near or exceed net earnings.
+Growth corporations often associate growth companies with non-dividend paying shares because expansion expenses are near or exceed net earnings.
 Investors purchasing stocks not paid dividends prefer to watch these companies reinvest their dividends to fund other projects.

 What should I do with stocks that don’t pay dividends?

-If you are purchasing a stock you will hope to buy it at a low price then sell it later at a lower price and make more money.
+If you are purchasing a stock, you will hope to buy it at a low price and then sell it later at a lower price and make more money.
 You can get a stock that makes money and does not get dividends if you gain.
 But it will be what you will do if you purchase.